-Russia has banned the Warwick Rowers’ annual nude calendar and the group suspects its because it violates the country’s homophobic “gay propaganda” law.
+Russia recently banned the Warwick Rowers’ annual nude calendar.
+The group suspects their pro-gay stance may violates the country’s homophobic ‘gay propaganda’ law.

-The rowing team at Warwick University in the UK began shooting the nude calendars in 2009 to raise money for their team.
+The rowing team at Warwick University in the UK began shooting the nude calendars in 2009.
+At first, the calendars raised funds for the team.

-As the calendar grew in popularity, the team used profits to found Sport Allies, an advocacy group fighting homophobia in sport.
+As the calendar grew in popularity, the team used profits to found Sport Allies.
+Sports Allies operates as an advocacy group fighting homophobia in sport.

-But the group says six out of the 23 copies of the 2018 calendar the team had mailed to Russian fans had been returned to them by customs authorities.
+However, customs authorities returned six out of the 23 copies of the 2018 calendar the team mailed to Russian fans.

-Angus Malcolm, one of the calendar’s producers and Sport Allies chairman, said the group hadn’t received any communication from Russia about why the calendars had been rejected.
+Angus Malcolm, one of the calendar’s producers and Sport Allies chairman, said the group received no communication from Russia regarding the calendar’s rejection.